akauppi/svg.rx.js/README.md

 - Latest Android browser
   - on Nexus 7

-If you find platforms where it doesn't work for you, [Issues](https://github.com/akauppi/svg.rx.js/issues) and Pull Requests are the way to go.
+If you find platforms where it doesn't work for you, [issues](https://github.com/akauppi/svg.rx.js/issues) and pull requests are the way to go.

 ---

 ## Usage

+<font color=red>Note: The APIs are still in flux, and it might be better to see the
+working samples.
+AKa030416</font>

 You can simply download the `svg.rx.js` file and place it in your project.